paperclip-ui/legacy-paperclip/README.md

 ### Why not use an existing language?

 Mostly to have total control over the data model, and to only have features specifically for visual development.
 Most languages contain features that make it difficult to effectively map to a _practical_ UI builder (even vanilla HTML and CSS to an extent).
-I think for a UI builder to be flexible and simple, that simplicity (to a degree) needs to be reflected in the data model.
+I think for a UI builder to be flexible and simple, that simplicity needs to be reflected in the data model.

 Another reason why Paperclip was created was to ensure that _multiple_ languages could be targeted.
 Eventually the plan is for Paperclip to compile down to just about any web language.

 ### What's the status of this Project?

 Paperclip has been in active development for a few years, and most of the basic functionality is in.
-It's an inflection point how however where a UI builder is necessary for the continued evolution of the DSL.
+However, It's at an inflection now where a UI builder is necessary to help shape the DSL.

 ### Can I use Paperclip now?

 Yes!
 Paperclip is stable and  has been in active development for a few years now, and can be used to build React applications.
-Currently it's powering most of the front-end at [Hum Capital](https://humcapital.com/).
+Currently it's powering most of the HTML and CSS at [Hum Capital](https://humcapital.com/).

 ## Installation